About the Studio

 Under the skilled and inspiring leadership of Mihoko Wakabayashi, the studio offers a wonderfully supportive, diverse and inclusive community of weavers.
 Classes include all levels of weavers, from neophytes to accomplished fiber artists.
 Everyone is welcome; everyone can learn to weave!
 I am so very happy that Mihoko has made Saori weaving available to us here in Central Massachusetts.
 I encourage you to try it for yourself.
 You’ll be amazed by what you can do. -J.N.

 Here is a video clip that we created for Misao Jo, the founder of SAORI Weaving in 2011.
 You can feel our studio atmosphere and check out students’ art work.
-By the way, Misao has turned 103 in April 2016 and keep going strongly!
+Misao has passed away in Jan.
+2018 at the age of 104.
+We know that she is watching us weave as she used to do in the studio in Osaka.
+RIP.

 Like My Facebook Page and Follow us on Twitter